If you are interested in buses in any part of Central England, we can help you get more from your hobby.

 During the Summer and Autumn we go out on visits throughout the Midlands and beyond.
 Most visits are to bus operators - from the largest to the smallest - where we can see and photograph vehicles, and we include calls at towns to see buses in service.
 Once a year we do a Route Tour, travelling around by service buses for a day in order to get a feel for the chosen area's operations and vehicles.

 5 August 2018: Open day at Arriva Midlands Garage, Aldergate, Tamworth.

 Meetings also give you the chance to meet fellow bus enthusiasts - and make new friends.
 We have over 200 members with interests in all aspects of the hobby, so whatever your particular interest you will find people who share it with you.

 The Midland Branch covers Derbyshire (except the High Peak district), Herefordshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, Worcestershire and the West Midlands.

 The East Midlands Bus Enthusiasts Group (EMBEG) is associated with the Omnibus Society, and works very closely with the Midland Branch.
 EMBEG arranges its own meetings and visits, supplementing our activities, and Midland Branch members are most welcome to take part in them.
 If you would like more information about EMBEG and its activities, please contact us - see below.

-And you may be interested to know that the Omnibus Society’s Library and Archive is in the Midlands - at Walsall.
+You may be interested to know that two of the research centres of The Bus Archive are in the Midlands - at Walsall and Droitwich.